ON-THE-FLY, LTL MODEL CHECKING with SPIN

 We're inviting proposals for organizing Spin 2014 and beyond,

-if you're interested in organizing a workshop, please send a note to one of the Spin Workshop SC members.
+if you're interested in organizing a Spin Symposium, please send a note to one of the Spin SC members.